 "My father was a man of two souls: One soul of infinite tenderness and one of tyrannic proportions, knowing no limits in his rage, incapable to control himself.
 He possessed outstanding talents, all of which remained undeveloped on account of our immense poverty.
 He had never attended any school, but had learnt through his own efforts to read fluently and to write very well.
 He was naturally handy in all crafts necessary for daily life.
 Whatever his eyes saw, his hands could reproduce.
 Though being just a weaver, he was nevertheless capable to tailor his own coats and trousers, and to sole his own boots." (from My Life and My Efforts, translated by Gunther Olesch, 2000)

-Karl May was born in Hohenstein-Ernstthal/Sachsen, the son of Heinrich August May, a weaver, and Christiane Wilhelmine.
+Karl May was born in Ernstthal, a small town near Chemnitz, Saxony.
+His father, Heinrich August May, a weaver, and Christiane Wilhelmine, a professional mid-wife.
 There were 14 children in the family but nine died at an early age.
 May was blind for the first five years of his life.
 In Mein Leben und Streben (1910) May tells, that the most important person in his childhood was his grandmother, Johanne Christiane May: "Grandmother was a poor, uneducated woman, but nevertheless a poet with a god-given talent, and therefore a stroy-teller, who created characters from the wealth of her stories, which not just existed in those stories, but truly came alive."

 After his release in 1874 May started to send his own writings to various magazines.
 He wrote sentimental village stories and a large number of novelettes anonymously.
 But this period also developed May's skills as a writer.
 He also worked in Dresden as a journalist.
 In 1880 he married Emma Pollmer, with whom he had lived for two years.
 They did not have children.
 The marriage dissolved in 1903.
 May then married Klara Ploehn, a widow, who was over 20 years his junior.
 He had met Klara and her husband already 1889 and they had become his close friends.

-In 1883 May moved to Blasewitz.
-With the appearance of his short
+1883 May moved to Blasewitz.
+With the appearance of his

 story collections and novels, May gained fame in the 1890s, becoming